crosssenses/GDHRNet/best-practice-threats/pages/index.md

 Various programs and other commissions have been set up within the United Nations, such as the UNESCO Information for All Program (IFAP), launched in 2001, and the GIGA initiative launched by ITU and UNICEF in 2019, which seeks to ensure that every school in the world has access to the Internet.

-### MinimiZation of the threat – recommendations
+### Minimization of the threat – recommendations

 ICT is considered to be one of the most potential tools to help reduce inequalities in the world; but there is also a danger that ill-considered or short-sighted action may increase inequalities.

 Global efforts need to consistently be focused at providing everyone access to the internet, to ensure that everyone can benefit from the positive aspects that come from the usage of the internet.
 To achieve that aim, focus also needs to be placed on the development of digital skills as otherwise the potential negative repercussions (e.g. personal data leaked, becoming victims of scams, etc) might outweigh the positives.
 The UN Roadmap for Digital Cooperation has the ambition aim of ensuring every person safe and affordable access to the Internet by 2030.
 More specifically the UN will: [: REFERENCE | ref193 |:]

-(a) Support efforts to establish a baseline of digital connectivity that individuals need to access the online space, as well as a definition of "affordability", including universal targets and metrics;
+1. Support efforts to establish a baseline of digital connectivity that individuals need to access the online space, as well as a definition of "affordability", including universal targets and metrics;

-(b) Convene a global group of investors and financing experts to consider the development of a financing platform and find other new models for investment in connectivity, in particular, in hard-to-reach and rural areas;
+2. Convene a global group of investors and financing experts to consider the development of a financing platform and find other new models for investment in connectivity, in particular, in hard-to-reach and rural areas;

-(c) Promote new and potentially transformative models to accelerate connectivity, such as the GIGA initiative of ITU and the United Nations Children’s Fund;
+3. Promote new and potentially transformative models to accelerate connectivity, such as the GIGA initiative of ITU and the United Nations Children’s Fund;

-(d) Promote the development of enabling regulatory environments for smaller-scale Internet providers, along with local and regional assessments of connectivity needs;
+4. Promote the development of enabling regulatory environments for smaller-scale Internet providers, along with local and regional assessments of connectivity needs;

-(e) Accelerate discussions on connectivity as part of emergency preparedness, responses and aid, including working through the inter-agency Emergency Telecommunications Cluster.
+5. Accelerate discussions on connectivity as part of emergency preparedness, responses and aid, including working through the inter-agency Emergency Telecommunications Cluster.

 These initiatives need to be supported by other organisations, states, other stakeholders and by civil society actions.

 It is important to realize that the digital divide is a reality between and within countries, and failing to address it means that all other benefits of the Internet are limited or exacerbate societal inequalities.

 ## Threats and opportunities for children’s rights in the digital environment[: REFERENCE | ref194 |:]